"Worse than Slavery"

 "Worse than Slavery": Parchman Farm and the Ordeal of Jim Crow Justice is a 1996 book by David M. Oshinsky, published by The Free Press.
 It is about Mississippi State Penitentiary in Sunflower County, Mississippi.

 Sourcing

 The sourcing includes documents from the prison and from plantations, interviews, and some works described by James Goodman of The New Leader as "long forgotten" and "invaluable".

 Contents

 The introduction describes Mississippi before the U.S. Civil War.
 The book then describes the end of slavery and Jim Crow.
 The content about the prison begins about the midway point of the book.

 The book has the lyrics of prison-related songs.

 At times the book's text describes the state of events circa 1996 and it has tangents on other subjects.

-James McPherson of The New York Times stated that the book demonstrated that prisoner life was "was very much like slavery" though it "is not clear" whether the book demonstrates that prison life was harsher than slavery.
+James McPherson of The New York Times stated that the book demonstrated that prisoner life "was very much like slavery" though it "is not clear" whether the book demonstrates that prison life was harsher than slavery.